 Another great attraction for the little ones, Willows Farm is in Hertfordshire.
 There’s a lot more than just animals to keep the kids entertained.

 Willows Activity Farm is a lovely way to share a little something special from your childhood, with tonnes of traditional fare and a healthy dose of Peter Rabbit.
-Perfect for fans of the original tales – as well as those who simply love a good run around – the Peter Rabbit adventure playground is full of funfair rides and farmyard friends.
+Perfect for fans of the original tales.
+Especially those who simply love a good run around.
+The Peter Rabbit adventure playground is full of funfair rides and farmyard friends, perfect for animal lovers!

 Kids can also bounce as high as they can on inflatables, or take a turn on the carousel.
 Meet the whole gang of Potter characters at Jeremy Fisher’s Music Pond or Lily Bobtail’s Nature Discovery Area.
 You could even get stuck into some of Mrs Tiggy Winkle’s laundry, just watch out for old Mr McGregor!